 - Sight can make the difference between a life of poverty and a life of opportunity.
 By enabling someone to see clearly for the first time, their chances of living a less isolated and more fulfilling life are vastly increased.
-Children who can see the writing on a school-board now have the opportunity to get a proper education.
-Adults can find jobs that allow them to provide not only for themselves, but also their families.
+Children who can see the writing on a chalkboard now have the opportunity to get a proper education.
+Adults can find jobs that allow them to provide for not only themselves, but also their families.

 - Through programs funded by Optometry Giving Sight, it can cost as little as $5 to provide an individual in the developing world with an eye examination and a pair of glasses.
 In many of these locales, there is simply no existing infrastructure to provide eye exams and eyeglasses.

-- Optometry Giving Sight guarantees that 85% of every dollar donated by eye care professionals and the public go directly to support projects that provide vision care, local training and infrastructure support for people in underserved communities.
+- Optometry Giving Sight guarantees that 85% of every dollar donated by eye care professionals and the public goes directly to support projects that provide vision care, local training and infrastructure support for people in underserved communities.

 It would be challenging to find another cause where your charitable dollar can be so impactful.